Rabies is a very frightening disease that causes plenty of concern among dog owners.

 What to Do if Your Dog Gets Rabies

 If a dog gets bit by another animal who you know or suspect is infected with rabies, he needs to be taken to the veterinarian immediately.
-Your dog will need to be kept in strict quarantine and kept away from other people and animals.
-The health department may also need to be notified, depending on where you live.

 It is best to put a dog with suspected rabies into a carrier or cage for transport (if it is safe to do so — you don’t want to become exposed to the virus yourself).
 If the dog is already acting viciously and attacking, then the owner must call animal control to have them transport the dog safely.